 Our second popular method for tracking ending inventory is Last In, First Out.

 In this approach, the newest items in your inventory are sold first, leaving the older items in stock.
-Naturally, this approach doesn’t work for every business, but here’s the logic behind using it.
+Naturally, this approach doesn’t work for every business, but here’s its logic.

 In the Last In, First Out methodology, the assumption is that the cost of the last item purchased is the same as that of the first item sold.
 Oil companies, supermarkets, and other businesses that experience frequent price fluctuations in their inventory costs tend to prefer the Last In, First Out method.

-When inventory costs are growing, LIFO allows a business to show the highest cost of goods sold and the lowest gross profit.
+LIFO allows a business to show the highest cost of goods sold and the lowest gross profit when inventory costs are growing.
 This is often desirable if you’re trying to get a lower tax rate.